Group completions and the homotopical monadicity theorem: The classical theory of spaces and --spaces

 We prove analogs of Theorems \ref{space} and \ref{Gspace} for spectra and $G$-spectra here.
 We view the nonequivariant case as the case when $G$ is the trivial group.
 We follow the modernized sketch of the recognition principle that is given non-equivariantly in \cite[Section 9]{Rant1}.
 That is made equivariant and compared with the orthogonal $G$-spectrum machine in \cite[Sections 2.3 and 2.4]{ GM3}.
 We restrict to a complete universe and delete it from the notation.
 We take $\sT$ in the general theory to be the category $G\sT$ of based $G$-spaces.\footnote{The caveat in \autoref{bspt1} concerning non-degenerate basepoints applies.} We take $\sS$ to be the category $G\sS$ of (genuine) $G$-spectra and take $(\SI,\OM)$ to be $(\SI^{\infty}, \OM^{\infty})$.

-We have placed ourselves in the context of \autoref{ass1} in the previous subsection.
-With the weak equivalences defined there, we have \autoref{ass2}.
+We have already placed ourselves in the context of \autoref{ass1}, and we have defined the weak equivalences needed for the first portion of \autoref{ass2}.
 In fact, by \cite[Theorem VII.4.4]{EKMM}, $G\sS$ is a model category, and it is again clear that $(\SI^{\infty},\OM^{\infty})$ is a Quillen adjunction since $\OM^{\infty}$ preserves fibrations and acyclic fibrations.
 Just as for spaces and $G$-spaces, all $G$-spectra are fibrant objects.
 Model categories with this property are often especially convenient since there is no need to keep track of how fibrant replacement behaves with respect to constructions of interest.
 This feature holds for our $G$-spectra and can be viewed as the reason that $\OM^{\infty}$ behaves well both formally and homotopically.
 This feature does not hold for symmetric or orthogonal $G$-spectra.

-Nonequivariantly, we define a spectrum to be $\OM^{\infty}$-connective if it is connective in the usual sense that its homotopy groups in negative degrees are zero.
-Similarly, we define a $G$-spectrum to be $\OM^{\infty}$-connective, abbreviated to connective, if each of its fixed point spectra is connective.
-Then \autoref{ass3} holds.
+The portion of \autoref{ass2} that deals with realization essentially follows by passage to colimits from \autoref{GSPACES}.
+Nonequivariantly, we define a spectrum to be connective if it is connective in the usual sense that its homotopy groups in negative degrees are zero.
+We define a $G$-spectrum to be connective if all of it fixed point spectra are connective.
+We have another analog of \autoref{n=n}, proven similarly to \autoref{Gconn}.